kodosa7/partyleben/README.md

 ## simple party compo system for commodore 64 written in basic

 ## aim
-At FOReVER party, no PC-based party system is being used unlike at other parties.
+At FOReVER party, no PC-based party system is being used unlike other parties.
-This makes the event unique but brings certain complications to the modern world
+This makes the event unique but brings certain complications to the modern technology world.
-of technologies.

-Since the FOReVER C64 section never had a similar presentation system like Atari and ZX Spectrum had, it was at least a little bit disqualifying for it.
+Since the FOReVER C64 section never had a similar presentation system like Atari and ZX Spectrum sections had and it was at least a little bit disqualifying for it.

 The aim of this program is to bring at least basic (and BASIC) functionailty
 for showing compo entries during the compos.